 “The work is always accomplished one word at a time.”

-For those that enjoy writing and use it as a form of personal outlet, it’s satisfying to learn about King’s journey as a writer and his feedback on rejection letter from publishers and magazines.
+For those that enjoy writing and use it as a form of personal outlet, it’s satisfying to learn about King’s journey as a writer and his feedback on rejection letters from publishers and magazines.
 Reflecting back on it, I can draw comparisons to the everyday individual receiving rejection emails after submitting employment applications.
 And, King himself seems to think of it like any other job out there.
 It takes some getting use to the rejection, but the writer or the employee looking for an opportunity simply gathers their skirts – so to speak – and keeps on walking.
 Get it together and try again.

 “Amateurs sit and wait for inspiration, the rest of us just get up and go to work.”

 One of the many reasons that I enjoy this book so much and recommend it to others frequently is because, when I had doubts about whether I could ever even be considered someone that knew writing and composition well enough to teach it to others, this book confirmed many of my instinctive recommendations.
 It was a confirmation that was not actively sought out but really needed.
 The foundations of the language, some proficient grasp of basic grammar, and the notion that writing and reading go hand in hand are key elements.

 “If you don’t have the time to read, you don’t have the time or the tools to write.”